finos/common-cloud-controls/docs/governance/working-groups/recommendations/policies-recommendations.md

 ## Policies

-Policies are guidelines which have been proposed by the community structure [WG] and which have been approved by [SC].
+Policies are guidelines which have been proposed by the Community Structure [WG] and which have been approved by [SC].

 All [WG]s must adhere to the policies.

 ## Recommendations

-Recommendations are guidelines which have been suggested by the community structure [WG].
+Recommendations are guidelines which have been suggested by the Community Structure [WG].
 While these guidelines have not been approved by the [SC] and made into a policy it is strongly suggested that each [WG] follow the recommendations.

+## New Recommendations

+New recommendations can be suggested by anyone by raising a PR and sending it to the Community Structure [WG] using the mailing list <ccc-structure@lists.finos.org> for consideration and approval.

 ## Upgrading a Recommendation to become a Policy